iter8-tools/docs/docs/getting-started/first-routing.md

 ```

 ??? note "About the candidate"
-    In this tutorial, image is the same as for the primary version.
+    In this tutorial, the candidate image is the same as the one for the primary version.
 In a real world example, it would be different.
 The version label (`app.kubernetes.io/version`) can be used to distinguish between versions.

 ### Verify routing changes